When Someone You Know Has Cancer

 Basic do’s and don’ts when someone you know has cancer

 - Take your cues from the person with cancer.
 Some people are very private while others will openly talk about their illness.
 Respect the person’s need to share or their need for privacy.

 - Let them know you care.

 - Respect their decisions about how their cancer will be treated, even if you disagree.

-- Include the person in usual plans and social events.
+- Include the person in usual work projects, plans, and social events.
 Let them be the one to tell you if the commitment is too much to manage.

 - Listen without always feeling that you have to respond.
 Sometimes a caring listener is what the person needs the most.

 - Expect the person with cancer to have good days and bad days, emotionally and physically.

 - Keep your relationship as normal and balanced as possible.
 While greater patience and compassion are called for during times like these, your friend should continue to respect your feelings, as you respect their feelings.